cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 - generic percentile counts using ``threshold_min_value``.

 The Kraken validation showed that this family cannot be treated as a minor variant of the plain count family.
-Its donor-year semantics must be matched exactly before any compiled fast path is enabled.
+Its substitute-year semantics must be matched exactly before any compiled fast path is enabled.

 Percentile amount and fraction family